What is Dance?

 Overall assessment weighting of the full A Level

-AS written assessment - 20% of A Level
+AS written assessment - 50% of AS Level

-AS practical assessment - 30% of A Level
+AS practical assessment - 50% of AS Level

-- A piece of solo choreography performed in front of an external moderator.
-Two to three minutes in duration.
+- A piece of solo choreography of two to three minutes in duration.
 A response to one of four possible stimuli.

-- Duo or trio performance lasting to four minutes performed in front an external moderator.
-Although candidates perform in a group, each candidate is assessed individually on their performance skills.
+- Duo or trio performance lasting two to three minutes.
+Although candidates perform in a group, each candidate is assessed individually on their performance skills

-A2 written assessment - 25% of A Level
+A-Level written assessment - 50% of A Level

-- Written exam: 1 hour 30 minutes split in to two sections.
-Section A relates to one era of dance history.
-Section B asks questions on a set professional work studied in and out of class.
+- Written exam: 2 hours 30 minutes split in to two sections.
+Section A relates to one era of dance history and one set professional work within that era.
+Section B asks questions on a second era of dance history and set professional work.
 The questions require critical analysis and appreciation of the work.

-A2 practical assessment - 25% of A Level
+A-Level practical assessment - 50% of A Level

-- A group choreography lasting two to three minutes.
+- A group choreography lasting three to four minutes.
 The candidate will choreograph the dance on other people and not perform within it.
-This is also based on a response to one of four stimuli.
+This is also based on a response to one of four given stimuli.

 - A Solo performance lasting two to three minutes based on a dance practitioner in the professional dance world.
 The solo performance and choreography MUST reflect the style of a Dance Practitioner the student has chosen to study or be a re-creation of an existing professional solo appropriate to the eras of dance history outlined in the specification.

-The course can lead you to studying Dance or Expressive and Performing Arts courses at university at the end of your A Level.
-A Level Dance also links up to PE courses at university.
-Gaining choreographic and performance experience through the A Level Dance course can give students a better chance at getting into performing Arts schools.
-It can also improve an individual’s self confidence and communicative skills.
+The course can lead you to studying Dance or Performing Arts courses at university at the end.
+A Level Dance also naturally links up to PE courses at university.
+Gaining choreographic and performance experience through the A Level Dance course can give students a better chance at getting into vocational performing arts schools.
+This course can also improve an individual’s creativity, self confidence and communicative skills, needed for a wide variety of career paths.

 Students studying a 3 or 4 AS level programme should normally have achieved an average GCSE point score of 5.5 or above and at least a grade C in Maths and/or English (unless specified otherwise).
 Students with a point score between 4.5 – 5.5 will normally take a mixture of Subsidiary Diplomas and AS levels.
 You can check your likely GCSE point score by going to 'Choosing the Right Course' on the website and entering your predicted grades.

 The course is designed for students from a dance background.
-A GCSE in Dance is desirable.
+Either a GCSE in Dance or dance experience from a private dance school (RAD, ISTD, IDTA exams) is essential.

 All students will be expected to provide a standard textbook, their own stationery, computer discs and calculators (where appropriate).
 Costs are outlined below: